 Hi Guys, I’ve just seen this popup again and I feel it is important to call it out as it still seems to be doing the rounds again.
 I feel everyone should call out anything they feel is poppycock and not allow these false and misleading claims go unchallenged.

 I have just copied and pasted the article I read but suffice to say the headline sums up the problem and explains why I feel the need to call it out again as these poppycock stories can and do effect smokers decisions.
-By all means you can find your own facts about the subject but I just want smokers to be aware that there are stories regarding this subject (and supposedly from reputable sources on TV and newspapers) who are not….well…reputable.
+By all means you can find your own facts about the subject but I just want smokers to be aware that there are stories regarding this subject (and supposedly from reputable sources on TV and newspapers) and after reading the article in my opinion are not….well…reputable.

 The furore began when the Daily Mail carried an article titled “Expert warns that up to 95% of people who develop severe ‘popcorn lung’ as a result of vaping will DIE within five years of developing the disease”.